Maria Castillo

 These protections make home equity borrowing in Texas safer for consumers but also more restrictive.
 If the 80 percent limit does not leave enough borrowable equity, or if you already have a home equity loan, a personal loan may be your only option.

-You need money quickly.
-Personal loans can fund within one to three business days.
-Home equity loans take two to six weeks due to appraisals, title searches, and the mandatory 12-day Texas cooling-off period.
-If you are facing an emergency expense, the speed of a personal loan is a significant advantage.
+You require funds fast.
+Personal loans can be available in as little as one to three business days.
+Home equity loans take two to six weeks because of appraisals, title searches, and the required 12-day cooling-off period in Texas.
+If you’re dealing with an unexpected bill, a personal loan's speed is a real benefit.

-You are borrowing a smaller amount.
-For loans under $10,000, the closing costs associated with a home equity loan — appraisal ($300-500), title search ($150-300), and origination fees — can negate the interest rate advantage.
-A personal loan has minimal or no closing costs, making it more cost-effective for smaller amounts.
+You are borrowing a smaller sum.
+When loans are less than $10,000, the fees for a home equity loan — appraisal ($300-500), title search ($150-300), and origination fees — can cancel out any savings from a lower interest rate.
+Personal loans typically have few or no closing costs, making them cheaper for smaller amounts.

 You already have a home equity loan.
-Texas's one-at-a-time rule means you cannot take a second home equity loan until the first is paid off.
-A personal loan has no such restriction.
+Texas law prevents taking out a second home equity loan until your first one is completely paid off.
+Personal loans do not have this limitation.

-Large borrowing amounts.
-If you need $25,000 or more, the interest rate difference between a home equity loan and a personal loan becomes substantial.
-On a $50,000 loan over 10 years, the difference between 8 percent (home equity) and 15 percent (personal loan) APR amounts to over $25,000 in total interest savings.
-At these amounts, the lower rate more than justifies the longer closing process and costs.
+Larger loan amounts.
+When you need $25,000 or more, the difference in interest rates between a home equity loan and a personal loan can be significant.
+For example, on a $50,000 loan over 10 years, an 8 percent (home equity) rate versus a 15 percent (personal loan) rate would save you over $25,000 in total interest.
+At that level, the lower rate makes up for the longer time it takes to close and any related costs.

 Home improvement projects.
-Using a home equity loan for renovations that increase your property's value is a financially sound strategy.
-You are investing borrowed funds back into the asset securing the loan.
-Additionally, the interest on a home equity loan used for substantial home improvements may be tax-deductible under current IRS rules, further reducing the effective cost.
+It’s smart financially to use a home equity loan for improvements that raise your property's value.
+You're putting borrowed money back into what secures the loan.
+Also, you may be able to deduct the interest on a home equity loan used for major home improvements from your taxes under current IRS rules, which lowers the overall cost even more.

-Debt consolidation of large balances.
-If you carry significant high-interest debt — $30,000 or more in credit card balances, for example — consolidating into a home equity loan at 8 percent can save thousands compared to either maintaining the credit card debt or using a personal loan at 15+ percent.
+Consolidating large debts.
+If you owe a lot of high-interest debt — $30,000 or more in credit card balances, for instance — switching to a home equity loan at 8 percent could save you thousands compared to keeping the credit card debt or getting a personal loan with a rate of 15+ percent.

-You have excellent credit and significant equity.
-Texas homeowners with strong credit scores and substantial equity can access home equity rates as low as 6 to 7 percent in 2026, which approaches mortgage rates.
-At these rates, a home equity loan is one of the least expensive ways to borrow money for any purpose.
+Good credit and plenty of equity are important.
+Texas homeowners with good credit scores and substantial equity can often get home equity rates as low as 6 to 7 percent in 2026, which is close to mortgage rates.
+At these rates, a home equity loan is one of the cheapest ways to borrow money for any reason.

-Longer repayment timeline.
-Home equity loans offer terms up to 20 or 30 years, while most personal loans cap at five to seven years.
-The longer timeline means lower monthly payments, though you will pay more in total interest over the extended period.
+More time to repay.
+Home equity loans let you pay back the money over up to 20 or 30 years, while most personal loans have terms of only five to seven years.
+A longer repayment period means lower monthly payments, although you’ll end up paying more interest in total because of the extra time.

 Choosing between a personal loan and a home equity loan in Texas comes down to evaluating several factors against your specific situation.
 Use this framework to guide your decision.